frederic-perez/Cardiac-electrophysiology/glossary.md

 __placebo procedure__ _n_
 __polymorphic ventricular tachycardia__ _n_ A form of ventricular tachycardia in which there are multiple ventricular foci with the resultant QRS complexes varying in amplitude, axis and duration.
 The commonest cause of PVT is myocardial ischaemia.
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
 __prolapse__ _n_ A condition in which organs fall down or slip out of place.
 It is used for organs protruding through the vagina, rectum, or for the misalignment of the valves of the heart.
-A spinal disc herniation is also sometimes called "disc prolapse".
+A spinal disc herniation is also sometimes called “disc prolapse.”
 __pseudoaneurysm__ _n_ The preferred term for a false aneurysm in which the saccular dilation (“aneurysm”) does not involve all of the vessel wall layers.
 __pulmonary edema__ _n_ _Extensive LA radiofrequency ablation bears the risk of a severe pulmonary edema._
 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.